Mealybugs (Pseudococcus longispinus) are a type of unarmored scale insect.

 Mealybugs Vary from Place to Place

 Cactus plants and succulents do not like humid settings.
-Overwatered cactus become weakened and are subject to infestation of mealybugs, as well as fungal, bacterial, and viral infections.
+Overwatered cacti become weakened and are subject to infestation of mealybugs and fungal, bacterial, and viral infections.

 All Species of Mealybugs Reproduce Rapidly

-There are several different species of mealybugs that attack cacti.
-They damage the plants by sucking out the sap or juices.
+Several different species of mealybugs attack cacti.
+They damage the plants by sucking out the plant sap or juices.
 This causes distortion of the cactus and can cause death.

 Mealybugs Attract Ants

 Another problem with sweet, sticky honeydew is that it attracts ants.
-If ants discover a colony of aphids or mealybugs producing honeydew, they may gather around them to protect and “farm” them for this dependable source of food. [source]
+If ants discover a colony of aphids or mealybugs producing honeydew, they may gather around them to protect and “farm” them for this dependable food source. [source]

 #1 – H2O

 If you find that a sturdy plant or cactus is heavily infested with mealybugs, start by blasting the pests with a strong spray of water.
 This will knock adults and nymphs off the plant and may even knock off eggs.